 Too many acronyms?
 We made a video to simplify the explanation:

-Let’s break down what Dr. Love is saying: essentially, we’re using your own hair to create a healthier hair pattern.
+Let’s break down what Dr. Tim R. Love, MD is saying: essentially, we’re using your own hair to create a healthier hair pattern.
 We simply move some of the healthy hair you have to an area that is struggling.
 There’s no hair cloning because we’re not reviving dead hair follicles, and we’re definitely not able to create brand-new ones.

 Hair transplant surgery can be used for the hair on your scalp, your eyebrows, your facial hair, or really any other hairy area you would like to see improved.
 Sometimes, balding is caused by an accident, previous surgery, or even genetic issues; whatever the reason, hair transplant surgery is typically an option.
 Under local anesthetic, the surgery may take a few hours to complete.
 Post-surgery, there will be a dressing applied to the transplant area to allow for healing.
 Most surgeons will recommend that you stay out of the sun and don’t start shampooing until a few days following the surgery.